cmsj/lcd4linux_rotator/README.md

           direction 'E'
           min 0
           max 100
-          expression path=python::exec('string_rotate', 'main', 'AllDisks value')
+          expression path=python::exec('lcd4linux_rotator', 'main', 'AllDisks value')
       }

 Now let's explain what that all meant.

 The first widget is a label that updates every 1000msec and gets its value from a python expression.
-That expression calls the "main" methid in this module ("string_rotate") and passes in a string of data.
+That expression calls the "main" methid in this module ("lcd4linux_rotator") and passes in a string of data.

 The format of that string is: "NAME TYPE [KEY=VALUE,,,,]"

-NAME - The name of this instance of string_rotate.
+NAME - The name of this instance of lcd4linux_rotator.
 You can have as many as you want, just use the same name in the label and bar, so the module knows which one you want.